Andrew is Kumi’s founder and leads the delivery of all of Kumi’s consulting assignments.

-Vittoria is a Senior Consultant at Kumi.
+Vittoria is a Manager at Kumi.
 Prior to joining Kumi, Vittoria worked for the Office of the Compliance Advisor Ombudsman, the International Finance Corporation (IFC)’s independent accountability mechanism.
 She carried out appraisals and audits of the environmental and social compliance of investments consistent with IFC’s Sustainability Policy and Performance Standards.
 Her experience includes conducting reviews and on-the-ground investigations of IFC’s environmental and social performance in Latin America and Africa, particularly in the mining, agribusiness, infrastructure and renewable energy sectors.

 More recently, Vittoria was part of a core team leading the roll out of a new disaster risk reduction global program as part of the World Bank’s Climate Change and Disaster Risk Management practice.